Executive Director, Trucks For Change Network Inc

 Alex has a special interest in growth and development – in both his professional and personal life.
 As such he has been involved with the commencement of multiple Next Generation initiatives both within the industry, as well as his local community.
-Alex is currently on the Board of Directors for the Ontario Trucking Association (OTA).
+Alex has also enjoyed participating on the Board of Directors for the Ontario Trucking Association (OTA) from November 2012 – 2017.

 Alex and his wife, Janet, reside in Arkell Ontario with their three young daughters.

 Having grown up working the family farm with seven brothers and sisters, Steve knows a thing or two about hard work.
 This family work ethic and attention to detail is evident in the services provided by Onfreight Logistics, the diverse transportation and logistics organization Steve founded in 1998.

 Onfreight’s strategic location in Tecumseh, Ontario, adjacent to Canada’s busiest U.S border crossing, makes it a key link in its customers’ international supply chains.
 In addition to its modern fleet of highway tractors and trailers equipped with the latest technology, the company offers state-of-the-art warehousing services in Tecumseh, London, and Mississauga, Ontario, and in Columbia, Tennessee.
 “Assisting customers with more than just trucking requirements has been a key to our success,” Ondejko says.